GeneralCategory

 TLDs include:

-While the three extensions above are the most common, did you know there are over 1,000 possible TLDs?
+While the three extensions above are the most common, there are over 1,000 possible TLDs.

 Country code Top-Level Domains (ccTLD)

-Two-letter domains were established and assigned to each country.
-For example, .au is Australia’s domain name extension.
+This is where .au fits in.
+Two-letter domains were established and assigned to each country and .au is Australia’s domain name extension.

 The intention of ccTLDs is to be used by the country’s residents.
-Some countries, such as Colombia (.co) and Montenegro (.me), have let residents outside register domain names using their country code.
+However, some countries, such as Colombia (.co), Montenegro (.me), and Anguilla (.ai), have let people from outside the country register domain names using their country code.

 Generic Top-Level Domains (gTLD)